poliastro/poliastro/docs/source/user_guide.rst

 internally since orbits epochs are known.

-For instance, this is a simplified version of the example `Going to Mars with Python using poliastro`_, where the orbit of the Mars Science Laboratory mission (rover Curiosity) is determined:
+For instance, this is a simplified version of the example "Going to Mars with Python using poliastro", where the orbit of the Mars Science Laboratory mission (rover Curiosity) is determined:

 .. code-block:: python